hove-io/navitia_sdk_docs/docs/schedule/android/index.md

 ## 🎨 Theming

-The date picker theme in the All schedules screen is set by the system and cannot really offers yet some flexibility.
-If a dark mode is applied on the phone, the system will apply predefined colors regardless of the colors configured.<br>
+The date picker theme in the Journeys screen is set by the system and cannot really offer yet some flexibility.
+If a dark mode is applied on the phone, the system will apply predefined colors regardless of the configured colors.<br>
-If you want to theming the date picker, you can only by add the following in your style or theme file in the app:
+If you want to theme the date picker, you can only add the following in your style or theme file of your app:

 ```xml
 <style name="Schedule.MaterialCalendar" parent="ThemeOverlay.MaterialComponents.MaterialCalendar">